-The Painful Stages of Company Growth
+The Painful Stages of Company Growth: Part 1

 Growth is supposed to feel good, but anyone who has actually built a company knows the truth.
 Growth is often painful before it becomes rewarding.
 It exposes every weak process, every overloaded manager, every missing skill set, and every role that one person has been holding together through sheer willpower.